apioo/fusio/README.md

   Fusio provides a developer app where new users can login or register a new account through GitHub, Google, Facebook or through normal email registration

-## Serverless and vendor independence

-Serverless is a great paradigma to build scaleable APIs.
-The biggest disadvantage is that your app is locked in at the serverless provider (vendor-lock-in).
-If you want to switch the provider it is difficult to move your app to a different vendor.

-Fusio tries to solve this problem by providing a self hosted platform written in PHP which you can simply host on your own bare-metal server, but it is also possible to move the entire application to a serverless provider i.e. AWS.
-If you develop your API with Fusio you can start hosting your app on a cheap self-hosted server and move to serverless only if you actually need the scaling capabilities.

 # Development

 In Fusio an action contains the business logic of your API.
 It i.e. inserts data to a database or returns specific data